Chapter 17 - It Will Never Be the Same Again

 We picked the “first amendment” as our test query.

-The first amendment conversation is at the center of the social media disinformation quandary that has impacted American’s trust of their news sources.
+The debate about the 1st Amendment was at the center of the social media disinformation quandary that had impacted American’s trust of their news sources.
 If America no longer had a common set of facts to debate from, our democracy was in trouble.
 Most of the first amendment conversation however, even among reasonable people, descended quickly into the weeds of a multitude of interpretations.

 The classic example of this was crying “fire” in a crowded theater.
 IF there was a fire, then it was appropriate to warn people.
 But if there was no fire, the person who falsely raised the alarm was responsible for anyone who got hurt in their attempt to get out of theater.
 This was in my view, just common sense.

-Attempting to create this kind of confusion and distrust in our news was a page right out of the autocratic playbook.
-And the big tech companies like Facebook had built their business plans based on creating conflict that drove more traffic and raised their ad revenues, so any addressing of the “news” was complex.
+Any attempting to create confusion and distrust in our news services was using a page right out of the autocratic playbook.
+And big tech companies like Facebook had built their business plans based on creating conflict that drove more traffic and raised their ad revenues, so any addressing of what the “news” had become was complex.

-The thing to do was to step back and ask what kind of news we wanted in America before we got down in the weeds of how to do it.
-If it was a system that was filled with lies and intentional disinformation, then the unregulated system we had was fine.
+What we saw in our Story Studio work was you needed to step back and ask what kind of news we wanted in America before we got into how to do it.
+If what we wanted was a system that was filled with lies and intentional disinformation, then the unregulated system we had was just fine.
 Not promising for maintaining democracy, but fine.
-If we want to re-establish trust in our news sources, then we had to design a system that insisted and promoted a common set of facts.
+If we wanted to re-establish trust in our news sources, then we had to design a system that insisted on and promoted a common set of facts.

 The AI platform test results were spectacular.
-Once we fine-tuned our inquiry to give us the results we wanted, the AI search function gathered a huge database of articles from many more sources than I saw through Google search.
-One reason for this was that the Premier AI platform did not use my personal profile with its liberal bias when it searched.
+Once we fine-tuned our inquiries to give us the results we wanted, the AI search function gathered a huge database of articles from many more sources than I saw through Google search.
+One reason for this was that the NLP AI platform did not utilize my personal profile with its liberal bias when it searched.

 As a result, I saw news sources from the Alt-right that I hadn’t seen before.
 This capability was an exciting development.
-In a an hour the AI NLP platform could do what it took us days to do and analyze through Google.
-It would put together a time line of the conversation (1st Amendment went back to 1776), a map of the peak activity points (dates) on that timeline, the major players involved and summaries of what they said or wrote.
+In an hour the NLP AI platform could do what it took us days to collect and analyze by hand through Google.
+The NSF AI reader would put together a time line of the conversation, (the 1st Amendment went back to 1776) a chart of the peak activity periods (dates) on that timeline, the major players involved and summaries of what they said or wrote.
 Peak activity usually meant there was some sort of disturbance in the culture like we were experiencing now.
-So, all that enabled us to do our selection and analysis of news stories in a fraction of the time time it took doing it by hand with Google.

-The bigger advance however was the platform could tell us how an individual news item scaled.
+The bigger advance however was the NSF AI platform could tell us how big an individual news item scaled.
 Was it being seen by 5 people or 5 million.
 The larger the reach usually translated into more "influence."
-It was reaching and being engaged with by more people.
 This "rating" allowed up to start thinking about scoreboards that would rate the current state of American democracy based on the news of the day.